Written By: Devin Golden

 Surviving Mesothelioma

-Making the decision to have surgery can be hard and there are risks involved with every major surgery.
-However, numerous eligible patients who chose to have one of these procedures have experienced an improved quality of life, increased survival time and in many cases, survivorship.
+Making the decision to have surgery can be hard, and there are risks involved with any major operation.
+However, many patients have undergone one of these procedures and experienced an improved quality of life, increased survival time and in many cases, long term survival.

 Almost every survivor of mesothelioma attributes their success to one of these surgical procedures combined with another treatment.
 These patients have taken their lives back, by taking every opportunity that came their way to fight their cancer.
 Learn the steps they took to reach remission in our free Mesothelioma Survival Guide.